 In 2017, Babergh and Mid Suffolk District Councils introduced new ways of working with regards to public access to make it quicker, easier and more convenient for people to contact the Councils at a time of their choosing.
-Following the closure of the Councils' former headquarters in Hadleigh and Needham Market, customers can contact the Councils in a variety of ways including via the websites and via a new, single telephone number.
+Following the closure of the Councils' former headquarters in Hadleigh and Needham Market, customers can contact the Councils in a variety of ways including via the website and via a new, single telephone number.
 Two new customer service centres have also opened in Stowmarket and Sudbury.
+In addition, Babergh District Council has explored alternative provision in Hadleigh and Shotley.